 What does “uzumaki” mean in Japanese?

-Native speakers say “uzumaki” normally to mean ‘swirl’ in Japanese.
+Native speakers use uzumaki often to mean a ‘swirl’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
-And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners understand “uzumaki” more clearly.
+In this blog post, however, I’m explaining this word in detail based on its kanji expression.
+And also, I’m explaining how to use it through example sentences.
+My explanations would help Japanese learners understand uzumaki more clearly.
 Then, let’s get started!

 Contents